 Part of the Heroes of History series, this chapter book chronicles the life of George Washington, showing how time after time in moments of crisis the colonies turned to General Washington to lead them through.
 As commander in chief of the Continental army, chairman of the Constitutional Convention, and first president, this indispensable American served the struggling nation when its survival hung in the balance.

-George Washington’s Rules of Civility and Decent Behavior in Company and Conversation (12 and up)
+George Washington’s Rules to Live By (12 and up)

 This would be excellent reading for your middle or high schooler, written by Washington himself at age 14.
 It’s a quick read (only 30 pages) and provides great fodder for discussion with 110 rules ranging from common sense manners like not speaking with your mouth full to more unique personal policies that Washington created for himself.
 I love this window into colonial life and customs through the eyes of a teenager.